Uggah/Database-And-Application-Development/USAGE.md

 Show this help message and exit.

 **-S**, **--schema**=*&lt;schema&gt;*
-Schema to migrate, migrates all schemas by default
+Schema to migrate, migrates all schemas by default.
+Setting this option is mandatory if migrating towards an SQLite database as it only supports a single schema.

 **--syntax**=*&lt;String=String&gt;*
 Syntaxes to use for migration.
 E.g. --syntax